TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-ibooks.md

 	cloudEnvironments="public"
 />

-# My user doesn't have the Apple iBooks app to view ebooks, can I use Intune to install it?
+# A user in my organization doesn't have the Apple iBooks app to view ebooks, can I use Intune to install it?

 ## **Recommended steps**